 In addition, as shown in Ref \cite{zhou2020interference}, we know that the interference fringes in the density distribution in the high momentum region of the electron may image the molecular structure.
 In order to obtain the molecular structure by this method, we present the ATI spectrum of the electron with a range of 80-165 eV as shown in figure~\ref{fig2}(c1), where the corresponding density distribution of the molecule orbital illustrates the fringes coming from the molecular structure shown in figure~\ref{fig2}(c3).
-Based on these fringes the bond length of the NO molecule can be obtained as follows: Since the HOMO orbital in the momentum space of NO molecule can be approximately expressed as $\Phi ({\bf{p}}) \propto {p_{\rm{x}}}\sin ({R_{NO}}{p_{\rm{z}}})$, the destructive interference fringes occur as $\sin ({R_{NO}}{p_{\rm{z}}}) = 0$, hence we can obtain the molecular bond length by ${R_{NO}} = \frac{{ \pm n\pi }}{{p_{\rm{z}}}}$ with the fringes at $p_{\rm{z}}$.
-It can be seen from figure~\ref{fig2}(c3) that the value of ${p_{\rm{z}}}$ at the interference fringe is $ \pm {\rm{2}}{\rm{.96 a}}{\rm{.u}}{\rm{.}}$, hence by using the above formula, we can obtain that the bond length of NO molecule is 1.12{\AA}, which is very close to the value provided in Ref. \cite{final}.
+Based on these fringes the bond length of the NO molecule can be obtained as follows: Since the HOMO orbital in the momentum space of NO molecule can be approximately expressed as $\Phi ({\bf{P}}) \propto {P_{\rm{x}}}\sin ({R_{NO}}{P_{\rm{z}}})$, the destructive interference fringes occur as $\sin ({R_{NO}}{P_{\rm{z}}}) = 0$, hence we can obtain the molecular bond length by ${R_{NO}} = \frac{{ \pm n\pi }}{{P_{\rm{z}}}}$ with the fringes at $P_{\rm{z}}$.
+It can be seen from figure~\ref{fig2}(c3) that the value of ${P_{\rm{z}}}$ at the interference fringe is $ \pm {\rm{2}}{\rm{.96 a}}{\rm{.u}}{\rm{.}}$, hence by using the above formula, we can obtain that the bond length of NO molecule is 1.12{\AA}, which is very close to the value provided in Ref. \cite{final}.
 Finally, combining figures~\ref{fig2} ((a3), (b3), and (c3)), we may obtain the whole NO molecular orbital in momentum space, as shown in figure~\ref{fig3} (a).
 In figure~\ref{fig3} (b), we give the electron density distribution of the HOMO of NO molecule obtained by quantum chemistry software.

 Comparing figures~\ref{fig3} (a) and (b), one may find that the electron density distribution of the HOMO of NO molecules obtained by the ATI momentum spectrum is consistent with that simulated by quantum chemistry software.
 In addition, we choose the appropriate energy region of the ATI spectrum to image the HOMO of the molecules by using suitable two-color laser conditions in order to avoid the error in the low energy region of the ATI spectrum caused by the strong-field approximation in the frequency-domain theory.